WarmLightWang/IsolatedSkyTown/README.md

 # There are shaders files for creating the neon light
    - Filename: shader.vs, and shader.fs

-# Look from the position above the front right of the isolated sky town
+# Look from the position above the front right of the sky town
 ![Getting Started](./images/output.PNG)

-# The recorded video of output (Please click the start button)
+# The output video(Please click the start button)
 https://user-images.githubusercontent.com/77606911/115185605-ca5be480-a0a5-11eb-90d0-644e10e72695.mp4